James M Anderson Center for Health Systems Excellence

 Active Learning Health Networks

-Learning health networks have grown to encompass 558 teams across 286 pediatric care organizations in 43 states and Washington, DC, and five countries, including Belgium, Canada, Qatar and the United Kingdom.
-Systematic implementation of quality improvement science and increasing engagement and partnership with patients and families have resulted in improved outcomes, such as increases in remission and physical functioning and decreases in premature births, serious safety events and mortality.
+Learning health networks have grown over the years to encompass numerous teams across many pediatric care organizations in various states and countries, including the United States, Belgium, Canada, Qatar, and the United Kingdom.
+Systematic implementation of quality improvement science and increasing engagement and partnership with patients and families have resulted in improved outcomes, such as increases in remission and physical functioning and decreases in premature births, serious safety events, and mortality.

 Programs (13)